batcholi/XenonCode/README.md

 The 1-based port index must be specified after the input keyword and a trail operator `.`
 The port index may be specified via a constant as well.
 Function arguments must be surrounded with parenthesis and their types must be specified.
 We may define multiple input functions using the same port as long as their argument types/count are not the same.
+Input functions cannot be called directly by the user.
+They can only be defined.
 ```
 input.1 ($arg1:number, $arg2:text)
     $stuff = $arg1